 Texas operates on a rule known as “modified comparative fault.”
 This allows parties who are partially responsible for an accident – but not mostly responsible – to seek financial recovery for damages.
-In the case that you are less than 51% at fault for the accident, you may still be able to seek compensation legally.
+If you are proven to be less than or equal to 50% at fault for the accident, you may still be able to seek compensation legally.

 A car accident attorney can help you determine all of your options for securing a full financial recovery.
 Even if it is determined that you are entirely at fault for the accident, you still have options.
 It is possible that other drivers share the responsibility for the collision.